 I welcome the new Clubs to the League for the 2018-19 Season and hope they have an enjoyable and successful time with us.
 Special thanks to our existing member Clubs for their continued support to the T&DJFL.

 The 2018-19 onwards version of the Football Association's Standard Code of Rules will be posted on the website and clubs must ensure that all their officials are made aware of the content.
 There have been some changes for the coming season so it's important that all club officials are up to speed.

 Fines are issued to clubs normally due to the lack of discipline in carrying out everyday business and these are usually the simplest of tasks such as communicating results, match card discrepancies and general administration..
 I reiterate that we do not like issuing fines and feel the money would be better kept with the clubs, however, where necessary we will deal with offending clubs and issue sanctions.

 I must make it absolutely clear to all Clubs that this League WILL NOT tolerate any referee abuse by spectators / club officials / players and the ‘Respect' programme in conjunction with the published sanctions will enable us to deal with any incident that may occur.

-The non competitive league competition at Under 9 has now been extended to the Under 10 age group for the 2012/13 season.
-The cup competition for both age groups will be competitive though and will be a Europa cup competition.
+The non competitive competition is now part of our league and teams up to U11s will be operating in this format for the coming season.
+The cup competition for these age groups will be competitive though and will be a Europa cup competition.